About Etelän-SYLI ry

 We value compassion – we are lenient towards ourselves and others and we relate to life and the things it brings to us with humility.
 We understand what an eating disorder is through our own experiences whilst of course we understanding that every person experiences things in their own, personal way.
 We honour uniqueness.
 We appreciate sensitivity and accept vulnerability by believing that every person is good and valuable just as he/she is.

 Peer support at Etelän-SYLI has acted as an indispensable help not only to those suffering from an eating disorder but also to their loved ones.
 Peer support groups have given their members strength and hope of recovery even amidst misery.
 Those who find it hard to come straight to a group meeting can also visit our employees with a support person.
-Our weekly held “coffee hours” on Mondays and Thursdays are also open for support persons and those dealing with eating disorders.

 English-speakers’ peer support group